alexaac/cool-webgl-pages/README.md

 ### Description

-A collection of interesting (for me) web pages created using WebGL (Three.js & CO)
+A collection of interesting (for me) web pages/projects created using WebGL (Three.js & CO)

 #### Files